On a Microlocal Version of Young's Product Theorem: Introduction

 \paragraph{Acknowledgements} We are thankful to N. Drago, D. Lee, M. Wrochna and L. Zambotti for helpful discussions and comments.
-The work of P.R. and of F.S. is supported by a scholarship of the University of Pavia.
+The work of F.S. is supported by a scholarship of the University of Pavia.